 - Check your balance in a branch, at an ATM or online

 Other banks may also offer basic bank accounts, but they may not include all the features listed above, may have charges or the ability to incur fees.
 It is important that you clarify features, potential charges and fees with the bank before taking out a basic account with them.

-Once you are declared bankrupt all of your information is sent to the Official Receiver (OR) who has now control of your assets.
+Once you are declared bankrupt, all your information is sent to the Official Receiver (OR) who now has control of your assets.
 You will have already supplied them with a list of your bank accounts.
 If you have any money in your account, it will be frozen.
 If this money is what you need to live on you should consider withdrawing the money before your bankruptcy hearing.
 The OR will question you on the withdrawal.
-While you are an undischarged bankrupt, you will only be able to obtain a basic bank account.
+While you are undischarged bankrupt, you will only be able to obtain a basic bank account.
 If you did not owe money to your own bank they may be willing to let you open a basic bank account.
 The main banks should allow you to open a basic bank account with them, providing you did not owe them a debt included in your bankruptcy.